li-li-github/cytoself/README.md

 The representations derived from cytoself encapsulate highly specific features that can derive functional insights for proteins on the sole basis of their localization.

-Applying cytoself to images of endogenously labeled proteins from the recently released [OpenCell](https://opencell.czbiohub.org) database creates a highly resolved protein localization atlas [[2]](https://www.science.org/doi/10.1126/science.abi6983).
+Applying cytoself to images of endogenously labeled proteins from the [OpenCell](https://opencell.czbiohub.org) database creates a highly resolved protein localization atlas [[2]](https://www.science.org/doi/10.1126/science.abi6983).